darvinojha/BioStatisticsAnalysis/PalmerPenguinsAnalysis.md

 :::

+Using #geom_bar, we constructed a bar graph to show the numbers of the species of the penguins.
+Gentoo has the highest number of species in this data set.

-Let's make a scatter plot to see if bill length is correlated with bill depth.
+## Let's make a scatter plot to see if bill length is correlated with bill depth.

 ::: {.cell}